Heritage Insurance Brokers – Terms of Business Agreement

 We may occasionally receive additional remuneration from certain insurers for insurance policies we place with them, finance providers, claims management services and others.
 Please ask us should you require further information.

-Where you choose to pay your premium by instalments, we may use a scheme operated by your insurer, or we may use a single Finance Provider/Finance Provider selected from a limited panel, and we may receive a commission for introducing you to them.
+Where you choose to pay your premium by instalments, we may use a scheme operated by your insurer, or we may use a single Finance Provider, and we may receive a commission for introducing you to them.
 The firm will advise the customer of any commission payable by the lender in relation to a credit agreement where knowledge of the existence or amount of commission could affect the impartiality of the firm in recommending a particular product or have a material impact on the customers transactional decision.

 Should you wish to complain you may do so;